bzyx/bzyx.github.src/content/2014/building-nexus5-kernel.rst

     $ cp ../bootimg-tools/cpio/mkbootfs .
     $ cd ..

-It’s high time to unpack our boot partition from original image and prepare our own.
+It’s high time to unpack the boot partition from original image and prepare your own.
 So let's start.

 .. code-block:: bash